- 🥇

-If you already know what Polymarket is and now want the practical beginner walkthrough, this is the page you actually need.
+If you already know what Polymarket is and want the practical beginner walkthrough, this is the page you need.

 Short answer: using Polymarket means connecting a wallet, funding with USDC on Polygon, choosing a market carefully, reading the resolution rules, and only then placing a small first trade.

-This tutorial is designed for beginners who want the workflow in order, without jumping between random help threads and partial explanations.
+This tutorial is for beginners who want the workflow in order without jumping between scattered help threads and partial explanations.
 It focuses on doing the basics safely.

 If you need the brand/category context first, read What Is Polymarket? and What Are Prediction Markets in Crypto?.
 If the setup friction is specifically about deposits and wallets, read How to Fund Polymarket with USDC.